neighborhoods/Prefab/protean/PHP-Language.md

 All classes MUST have an Interface.

 # Typed Arrays
 PHP 7 still does not have typed collections of objects.
 We have created the ability to have Typed Arrays of any arbitrary object.
+See the `prefab` repository for code generation specifics.
 * Typed Arrays MUST be code generated.
 * Type Arrays MUST be used to pass object collections between public interfaces.
 * Typed Arrays SHOULD also be used for internal storage and access inside an actor.